Walk on Water (Eminem song)

 "Walk on Water" is a song by American rapper Eminem featuring vocals by American singer Beyoncé.
-It was released on November 10, 2017 as the lead single from Eminem's ninth studio album Revival.
-The song was written by the artists alongside, Skylar Grey, who produced it with Rick Rubin.
+It was released on November 10, 2017, as the lead single from Eminem's ninth studio album Revival.
+The song was written by the artists alongside Skylar Grey, who produced it with Rick Rubin.
 It has reached the top 10 in Australia, Ireland, Scotland, Sweden, Switzerland, and United Kingdom, as well as the top 20 in Austria, France, Germany, Hungary, Lebanon, New Zealand, Norway, and the United States.
 The music video received a nomination for Best Visual Effects at the 2018 MTV Video Music Awards.

 Production

 The song started as a hook written by Skylar Grey, who also co-wrote Eminem's 2010 hit single "Love the Way You Lie".
-Eminem came across the hook when he was working with Rick Rubin and became enamored of the lyrics.
+Eminem came across the hook when he was working with Rick Rubin and became enamoured of the lyrics.
 Previously Eminem and Rubin had been discussing the phenomenon of mumble rap, specifically Eminem's frustration with its mainstream popularity, and the hook served as a vehicle for him to vent them.
 Rubin subsequently played the song for Jay-Z, who was then able to get his wife, Beyoncé, to sing the chorus.
+Eminem said on the Malcolm Gladwell Broken Record Podcast that the verses were written in Glasgow, Scotland while on tour in 2017.
 Upon the release of the single, Grey tweeted, "This is the song I've been trying to write since age 6.
 Every time I wrote a song I hoped it would be this good.
 I am truly proud of everything I've created, but this is the one."